Last updated on April 10, 2025

 If you are using DxO PureRAW for the first time and/or have no images:

-Installing and managing DxO Optics Modules
+Installing and managing DxO Modules

-DxO Optics Modules
+DxO Modules

-When you add images to DxO PureRAW for the first time, or new images taken with a new camera, the program will automatically ask you to download and install the DxO Optics Modules that match the equipment used to take the images.
+When you add images to DxO PureRAW for the first time, or new images taken with a new camera, the program will automatically ask you to download and install the DxO Modules that match the equipment used to take the images.
 This information is included in the EXIF metadata of the images.

-Downloading and installing DxO Optics Modules
+Downloading and installing DxO Modules

 To do so, you will need to be connected to the Internet.
 This screen is made up of the following sections: